 With iCloud, your data is stored securely on Apple’s servers, not in the Cloud.
 It lets you access your data from any device running iOS 7 or later, Mac OS X Yosemite 10.10, or Windows 8.1.

-iCloud for the PC allows you to share your photos, videos, contacts, calendars, and notes between your devices. iCloud also syncs your files automatically across all your devices, so you won’t have to worry about backing up your files manually.
+iCloud for the PC allows you to share photos, videos, contacts, calendars, and notes between your devices. iCloud also syncs your files automatically across all your devices, so you won’t have to worry about backing up your files manually.

 With iCloud, you can access your data from any device running iOS 7 or later, Mac OS X Yosemite 10.10, or Windows 8.1. iCloud also syncs your files automatically across all your devices, so you won’t have to worry about backing up your files manually.

-How to use iCloud for PC
+How to use iCloud for a PC

 iCloud is a service that allows users to sync their data between their iOS devices, Macs, and PCs.
 It does this by uploading files from the device onto Apple servers and then downloading them onto other devices.